khirmas67/Prediction_Of_Heart_Failure/README.md

 ├── data/              		# Folder for raw and processed data ├── experiments/          # Jupyter notebooks for experiments and EDA ├── models/             	# Trained models
-├── reports/            	# Visualizations  evaluation reports from EDA and model performance ├── README.md           	# Project overview and instructions (this file) ├── requirements.txt    	# List of dependencies
+├── reports/            	# Visualizations, evaluation reports from EDA and model performance ├── README.md           	# Project overview and instructions (this file) ├── requirements.txt    	# List of dependencies
 └── src/                	# Python scripts for preprocessing, training, and evaluation